Learning to Grasp Anything by Playing with Random Toys: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Caitlin Regan for setting up teleoperation on the Unitree H1-2, Hunter Tsai for his efforts in building a 3D printing farm and supplying the robot toys for real experiments, and Raj Saravanan for helping with initial toy design and data collection with teleoperation.
+We would like to thank Hunter Tsai for his efforts in building a 3D printing farm and supplying the robot toys for real experiments, and Raj Saravanan for helping with initial toy design and data collection with teleoperation.
 We would like to thank Ilija Radosavovic for helpful discussions and feedback.
 We also thank Nicole Walters for creating our lovely logo.
 Authors, as part of their affiliation with UC Berkeley, were supported in part by the Defense Advanced Research Projects Agency (DARPA) under the TIAMAT program (HR00112490425), Design of Robustly Implementable Autonomous and Intelligent Machines, and/or the Berkeley Artificial Intelligence Research (BAIR) industrial alliance program, as well as the Humanoid Intelligence Center program.
 Matteo Gioia conducted this work while enrolled in the Data Science Doctorate at Sapienza University of Rome, funded by the European Union—NextGenerationEU, Mission 4, Component 1 (CUP B53C22003870006).
 Matteo Gioia also acknowledges partial support from Sapienza grant RM1241910E01F571 (V3LI).

 \primitivedimtable#1{

 } \printtable#1{

 }